Mesh locations

 - This data cannot be modified by your location

-Location types#
+Location categories#

 Locations are grouped into the following categories: